mominulhouqe/hello-typscript/README.md

    3. **Nullish Coalescing Operator:** We introduce the nullish coalescing operator to provide default values based on the presence of null or undefined values.

    4. **Comparison:** We compare the behavior of the ternary operator and the nullish coalescing operator.
+   # typscript nullable value
+   - In this code, we have a function searchName that takes a parameter value which can be either a string or null.
+Inside the function, we check if value is truthy (not null) and log "Searching" to the console.
+If value is null, we log "There is no data" to the console.
+When we call the function with searchName(null), it logs "There is no data" because we passed null as the argument.